jsundram/wtq/README.md

 # Well-Tempered Quartet

-A personal project to perform one string quartet in each of the 24 keys of Bach's *Well-Tempered Clavier* — one prelude-and-fugue key per concert, covering all major and minor tonalities.
-The dashboard tracks candidate repertoire and marks keys as complete over time.
+A personal project to perform two string quartets in each of the 24 keys of Bach's *Well-Tempered Clavier* — 48 pieces total, covering all major and minor tonalities.
+The dashboard tracks candidate repertoire, played performances, and marks keys complete over time.

 Started with [this claude chat](https://claude.ai/chat/ed36e476-e218-45a4-a092-d9f9bb66d561)